-In addition to returning with a resource request, Permit Sonoma will provide an update on progress to the Board of Supervisors in November 2023.
-Permit Sonoma will also create a dashboard of the 15 initiatives and 110 associated tasks that will be updated monthly on an easy-to-find, public-facing section of the Permit Sonoma website.
+In addition to including resources request as part of the FY 23/24 budget process, Permit Sonoma will provide an update on progress to the Board of Supervisors in November 2023.
+Within the first month of implementation, Permit Sonoma will create a dashboard of the 15 initiatives and 110 associated tasks that will be updated monthly on an easy-to-find, public-facing section of the Permit Sonoma website.
+The final dashboard schedule will be based on timelines consistent with the allocated resources.